Austin Car Accident Lawyers

 - Rear-end collisions: This is the result of one car colliding with the back of another.
 Common causes are tailgating, distracted driving, and slippery roads.

 - Rollover accidents: These types of accidents can be particularly violent.
-Vehicles with a high center of gravity are more likely to roll; however, any type of car could end up in a rollover crash.
+Vehicles with a high center of gravity are more likely to roll; however, any car could end up in a rollover crash.
 Many times, speeding is involved.

 - Single-vehicle accidents: This occurs when there’s only one car involved in the crash.
 Most of these accidents are the result of road defects, adverse weather conditions, and driver error.
 Some people roll their vehicles or run off the road, trying to avoid a pedestrian or hazard.